alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 ### 🪽 Wings and Reinforcements

-We set aside a budget of one kg for the rest of the hull.
+We have set aside a budget of one kg for the rest of the hull.

 The wings need also be built using carbon fiber.
 They need to be even stronger than the outer shell.
-Two wings and a tail on top are of the same approximate dimensions:
+The two wings and the tail on top are of the same approximate dimensions:
 60 x 80 cm, for a total area of approx. one third of a m².
-The three share an area of 1 m².
+The three therefore share an area of 1 m².
 The areal density needs to be at least twice of the shell, probably 500 g/m², for a total weight of 0.5 kg.